8ctopus/sciter-pagecontrol/README.md

 - header can be shown on any side and can also be hidden
 - select and iterate through tabs from code

-## get started
+## demo

 - git clone the repository
-- run `install.bat` to download the latest sciter binaries and library
+- run `install.bat` to download the latest sciter binaries, library and the sciter package manager
+- install packages `php spm.phar install`
 - start `scapp.exe`
 - to refresh the app after changes to the html/css click `F5`